etoile2feu/etoile2feu/README.md

 # Hi ! 👋

-I'm Etoile de Feu, a passionate french developer 👨‍💻.
+I'm Etoile de Feu, a passionated french developer 👨‍💻.
-I lost the access to @etoiledefeu sooo it's my new account.
+My old account is @etoiledefeu.

-Since my youth I have been passionate about computers, notably in softwares and system management.
+Since my youth I am interested a lot about computers, especially in softwares and system management.
-Linux is my main operating system from the beginning, (terminal ❤️), but I also use Windows.
+Linux is my main operating system since the beginning, (terminal ❤️), but I also use Windows.
 I use several distros, but my favorite one is Ubuntu.
 I started to really coding around May 2022.
-In June 2022, I'm coding my first programming project : Sbot, a discord bot in nodejs.
+In June 2022, I started coding my first programming project : Sbot, a discord bot in nodejs.
 Since then, I explore and learn a lot of languages ​​with passion !
+Recently I try to improve my skills in web development, by learning Vite/Vue.js.
 On this github, I'll post npm modules, and others thinks I promise u'll love !